-The steep, peaked line in fig. 2 shows the rapid and intense injection of the #catalanreferendum hashtag that associated with the fake narrative in the same time window as #spain.
-Notice not only the high volume but also very short time line for the fake narrative [41].
-By introducing the face narrative so close to the election (much like Clinton's e-mails [42] and Macron's e-mails [43]) the target has little to no time to respond; thus, the information at this point is weaponized, and active.
+The steep, peaked line in fig. 2 shows the rapid and intense injection of the #catalanreferendum hashtag associated with the fake narrative in the same time window as #spain.
+Notice the high volume and the very short time-line for the fake narrative^[41].
+By introducing the fake narrative so close to the election (much like the introduction of Clinton's emails[42] and Macron's emails^[43]), the target has little to no time to respond; thus, the information at this point is weaponized and active.

-The volume associated with fake narratives is problematic because if the reader attempts to lookup the story, a large number of the same narratives will be returned, thus validating the fake narrative to the reader.
-Fact-checking sites take time to research and post their findings, and when the source of the fake story is a friend, or other close relationship biases are at play.
-Readers who are unable to determine the veracity of a news story often times lack the time and resources to look up the story in question, instead they rely on mental shortcuts such as biases [44] and source reputation to determine trustworthiness [45].
+The volume associated with fake narratives is problematic because if the reader attempts to look up the story, a large number of the same narratives will be returned, thus validating the fake narrative to the reader.
+It takes time for fact-checking sites to perform research and post their findings, and when the source of the fake story is a friend, other close relationship biases are at play.
+Readers who are unable to determine the veracity of a news story oftentimes lack the time and resources to look up the story in question; instead, they rely on mental shortcuts such as biases^[44] and source reputation to determine trustworthiness^[45].

-The reliance on reputation has been exploited in two manners.
-The first is through the use of popular social media applications, where through the targeting of groups multiple trusted entries become access points to individual members, into the larger society.
-Consider that social media's original mission of bringing together like-minded people to share information in the spirit of friendship and fellowship [46, 47]; however, these groups also provided a channel to distribute FN, since these sites also promoted news stories.
-These same sites, such as Twitter, became trusted news sources due to their role in the Arab Spring [48].
+The reliance on reputation has been exploited in two ways.
+The first is through the use of popular social media applications, where, through the targeting of groups, multiple trusted entries become access points for individual members into society-at-large.
+Consider social media's original mission of bringing together like-minded people to share information in the spirit of friendship and fellowship [46,47].
+These platforms have also provided a channel for the distribution of FN since the content on these sites is also promoted as news stories.
+These same sites, such as Twitter, became trusted news sources due to their role in the Arab Spring^[48].

-While social media sites have recently come under fire for the distribution of fake, these same sites were commended for their role in the Arab spring.
-The second manner in which reputation has been exploited is in the discrediting of reporters.
-A recent report on FN revealed that a journalist can be discredited for \$50K and a news event, such as a protest, can be staged for \$200K [4].
-When these events are considered collectively the use of reputation analysis becomes problematic.
-Furthermore, reputation analysis is vulnerable to the flux problem that plagued DNS servers.
+While social media sites have recently come under fire for the distribution of FN, these same sites were commended for their role in the Arab Spring.
+The second manner in which reputation has been exploited is the discrediting of reporters.
+A recent report on FN revealed that a journalist could be discredited for \$50,000 and a news event, such as a protest, can be staged for \$200,000^[4].
+When these events are considered collectively, the use of reputation analysis becomes problematic.
+Furthermore, reputation analysis is vulnerable to the flux problem that has plagued domain name system servers.

-The issue of source trusting is complex and long standing as is also the history of verifying trust.
-The handshake was one of the earliest examples of verifying trust [45].
-The verification of trust in the virtual environment is more difficult and is a problem that can has been referred to as data fidelity [49, 50].
-The proposed solution will be discussed in detail in Section III of this paper.
+The issue of trusting sources is complex and long-standing, as is the history of verifying trust.
+The handshake was one of the earliest examples of verifying trust^[45].
+Referred to as "data fidelity," the verification of trust in the virtual environment is more difficult^[49,50].
+A solution to this is proposed in detail in section III of this paper.

 Old models may serve as inspiration in the design of the newer models for FN evaluation.
-Trust in entities without verifying what those entities pass has been exploited.
+Blind trust without verification of the information that is disseminated has been exploited.
 Trust in news sources continues to be manipulated.
 Untruths not only spread fast, but automated bots can persuade doubtful readers through interactive dialogue.
-The purveyors of propaganda have carefully profiled their targets values and beliefs before crafting their messages.
-The old adage about bringing a knife to a gun fight can now be replaced with bringing a gun to a bot fight.
+The purveyors of propaganda have carefully profiled their targets, values, and beliefs before crafting their messages.
+The old adage about bringing a knife to a gunfight can now be replaced with bringing a gun to a bot fight.